MTG/essentia/doc/sphinxdoc/models.rst

 Approachability
 ~~~~~~~~~~~~~~~

-Music approachability predicting whether the music is likely to be accessible for the general public (e.g., belonging to common mainstream music genres vs. niche and experimental genres).
+Music approachability predicts whether the music is likely to be accessible to the general public (e.g., belonging to common mainstream music genres vs. niche and experimental genres).
 The models output rather two (``approachability_2c``) or three (``approachability_3c``) levels of approachability or continous values (``approachability_regression``).

 Models: